WHAT WE BELIEVE

 Acts 1:11; 1 Thessalonians 4:13-17; Hebrews 9:28, 2 Peter 3:9, Revelation 21.

 The wages of sin is death.
-Death is an unconscious state for all people, the breath of life goes back to God who gave it.
+At death the breath of life goes back to God who gave it.
 When Christ, who is our life, appears, the resurrected righteous and the living righteous will be glorified and caught up to meet their Lord in the air.
 The second resurrection, the resurrection of the unrighteous, will take place a thousand years later.

 Job 19:25-27; Psalm.
 146:3, 4; Ecclesiastes.
 9:5, 6, 10; Daniel.
 12:2, 13; Isaiah.
 25:8; John 5:28, 29; 11:11-14; Romans.
 6:23; 6:16; 1 Corinthians.
 15:51-54; Colossians.
 3:4; 1 Thessalonians.
 4:13-17; 1 Timothy.
 6:15; Revelation.
 20:1-10.